surister/cratedb-guide/docs/home/index.md

 scalable SQL database system designed for storing and analyzing massive amounts of data in real-time, even with complex queries.

-Based on Lucene, CrateDB supports time series, documents, and vectors, combining the simplicity of SQL with the scalability of a distributed architecture
+Based on Lucene and inherited from Elasticsearch/OpenSearch, CrateDB supports time series, documents, and vectors, combining the simplicity of SQL with the scalability of a distributed architecture.
 :::

 :::{grid-item-card} {material-outlined}`link;1.7em` Client Libraries